 The AK-1000 device operated with two sets of blades fitted on a single unit, which was designed to tackle reflux and flood tides.
 The diameter of each blade was 18m, which rotated slowly at a rate of six to eight revolutions a minute, resulting in low environmental impact.

 The device was installed at European Marine Energy Centre (EMEC) tidal device test area in Fall of Warness, Orkney, UK.
 Water Depth: 33m.
 Tidal range: 3m.
 Tidal speeds up to 3.7 m/s.

 The AK-1000 tidal turbine was planned to be installed in August 2010 at EMEC’s test sites, Orkney.
 However, due to construction issues, the installation was delayed until August 2011.
-After a 12 month period, the Mark 1 device will be replaced by a Mark 2 turbine.
-The Mark 2 turbine will have identical dimensions as the Mark 1 turbine, and will be able to maintain a maximum power output of 1MW.
+After a 12 month period, the Mark 1 nacelle was replaced by a Mark 2 nacelle.
+The Mark 2 nacelle had identical dimensions as those of the Mark 1 turbine, and was able to maintain a maximum power output of 1MW.
 Replacement of the turbine nacelle did not require replacement of the Gravity Base Steel Support Structure.